hieunc229/acme-middleware/README.md

 Feel free to [create an issue](https://github.com/hieunc229/acme-middleware/issues/new) to ask, give feedback and contribute

-## 8. Donate

-By using this library, you can save between $8-$900 per certificate a year, depending on the provider.
-If you are happy and want to donate, please either donate to [LetsEncrypt](https://letsencrypt.org/donate/) or any of charity that you want (preferably charity for helping children from underprivileged areas).

-Please let me know you donate by sending an email to hieunc(at)inverr.com!

 ##  Sponsors

 <a href="https://inverr.com" target="_blank">
 <img height="34" width="34" src="https://inverr.com/logo.svg" alt="Create a website with Inverr" />
 Inverr — Nocode Site Builder
 </a>

+By using this library, you can save between $8-$900 per certificate a year, depending on the provider.
+If you are happy and want to donate, please either donate to [LetsEncrypt](https://letsencrypt.org/donate/) or any of charity that you want (preferably charity for helping children from underprivileged areas).

+Please let me know you donate by sending an email to hieunc(at)inverr.com!